 Test 7: West Didsbury Test Centre- PASS!

 Now I know what you’re thinking – 7 driving tests mean I should probably be a terrible driver, but actually – I’m not bad!
-I mean think about it this way, if you’ve taken more than the average amount of time and attempts to pass your test then you will have more driving experience than most of your friends ;)
+I mean think about it this way, when the average attempts to pass a driving test is 2, if you’ve taken more than the average amount of time and attempt to pass your test then you will have more driving experience than most of your friends ;)

 I think the key to keeping motivated in the face of setbacks was trying not to compare yourself to others, which when it comes to driving is pretty difficult.
 Everyone seemed to have an opinion on my driving journey and the constant fails, and it can be hard to separate fact from fiction.
 I know what it’s like when everyone around you seems to be doing better, getting through their lessons faster and passing with no trouble at all.
 But the truth is, a test situation where you are in control of a moving vehicle is really nerve-wracking for a lot of people and that’s okay – not everyone passes first time!